 All VYOA musicians are encouraged to attend the VYO's Fall, Winter, and Spring concerts.
 We offer each musician (except VYO members) one complimentary ticket to enable them to attend each of these concerts.
 Orchestra and program managers will inform families of how to access their complimentary ticket.
-Please note: complimentary tickets are not available the day of the concert at the venue box office.
-Tickets are limited!
-If you do not intend to use your ticket, please do not take one.
+Please note: student complimentary tickets must be reserved in advance and are not available the day of the concert at the venue box office.

-Complimentary tickets are not available for OrchestraPalooza due to the number of performers involved.
+Complimentary tickets are not available for OrchestraPalooza.
 This concert is reserved seating.